Texas town known for Spanish-only ordinances now embraces bilingualism

-EL CENIZO, Texas -- The worship service at Plenitud de Vida church is still held in Spanish, even though the children of the original immigrant congregation are English speakers.
+EL CENIZO, Texas (Border Report) — The worship service at Plenitud de Vida church is still held in Spanish, even though the children of the original immigrant congregation are English speakers.

 “We do it so that everyone can participate,” Pastor Juan Gonzalez is quick to say.